Arapaima: Conservation

 Arapaima are particularly vulnerable to overfishing because of their size and because they must surface periodically to breathe.
 Some 7000 tons per year were taken from 1918 to 1924, the height of commercial arapaima fishing; demand led to farming of the fish by native ribeirinhos.
 As efforts at restricting catches were largely unsuccessful, arapaima fishing was banned outright in Brazil in 1996, due to declining populations.
 Indeed, a 2014 study found that the fish were depleted or overexploited at 93% of the sites examined and well-managed or unfished in only 7%; the fish appeared to be extirpated in 19% of these sites.
 The status of the arapaima population in the Amazon River Basin is unknown, hence it is listed on the IUCN red list as data deficient.
 Conducting a population census in so large an area is difficult, as is monitoring catches in a trade that was once largely unregulated.
 Since 1999, both subsistence and commercial fishing have been permitted in specially designated areas under a sophisticated sustainable management strategy.
 This approach has led to massive recovery of once-depleted stocks; in a sampling of 10 areas conducted using traditional counting methods, the population was found to have grown from 2,500 in 1999 to over 170,000 in 2017.

-Colombia only bans fishing and consumption of the arapaima between October 1 and March 15, during breeding season.
+Colombia only bans fishing and consumption of the arapaima between 1 October and 15 March, during breeding season.